 This work is copyright.
 Apart from its use as permitted under the Copyright Act 1968, no part may be reproduced by any process without written permission.
 Enquiries should be directed to:

+The Director

+Office of the Director of Safe Ministry

-The Director Professional Standards Unit Anglican Church Diocese of Sydney PO Box Q412 QVB Post Office NSW 1230
+Anglican Church Diocese of Sydney

+PO Box Q412

+QVB Post Office NSW 1230

 Abuse report phone number: 1800 774 945

 FOREWORD